RealRichardParker/ryuji-bot/README.md

 # ryuji-bot

-Discord bot that tracks how long users have been "live" in a channel.
+Discord bot that tracks how long users have been streaming "live" in a channel.

 Hosted using Heroku.